Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-where $ \langle Z^j,Z^i\rangle_t$ is the quadratic covariation between $Z^i$ and $Z^j$ at time $t$. \end{Proposition} \begin{proof} The proof follows from Proposition \ref{PRO:SPHSTOIto} using that the vector fields are generated by the Leibniz bracket $[\cdot,\cdot]_L$. \end{proof}

-\subsubsection{Passivity and power--preserving property}
+\subsection{Passivity and power--preserving property}

-As mentioned briefly above Stratonovich and It\^{o} integrals enjoy different properties; in fact on one side \textit{Stratonovich integral}, since it satisfies standard rule of differential calculus, is suited for treating geometric aspects, on the other side the martingale property of \textit{It\^{o} integral} is fundamental for probabilistic analysis.
-In particular this last fact will play a fundamental role when one is investigating energy conservation and stability of the underlying stochastic system.

-We are now ready to treat the energy conservation property, and more important in port-Hamiltonian system, the passivity property.
+We are now ready to address the energy conservation property, and more important in port-Hamiltonian systems, the passivity property.
 In particular, when one generalizes a deterministic input--output system to the stochastic case, the standard notion of passivity has several possible generalizations, leading to different possible definitions.

-\begin{Definition}[Strong/weak passivity] Let $H \in C^\infty (\XX)$ be the total energy of the system, we will say that the SPHS \eqref{EQN:ESPHSDiss} $X$ is strongly, resp. weakly, passive w.r.t. the input--output if
+\begin{Definition}[Strong/weak passivity] Let $H \in C^\infty (\XX)$ be the total energy of the system.
+The SPHS \eqref{EQN:ESPHSDiss} $X$ is strongly, resp. weakly, passive if

 resp.